 Canadian artist Elinor Whidden’s work combines sculpture, performance art and photography.
 She has exhibited throughout North America and has received numerous grants and awards.
 With a Masters of Fine Art graduate from the State University of New York at Buffalo, she obtained a Bachelors of Fine Art degree from the Novia Scotia College of Art and Design.

-An urban planner and policy expert, Jean-Marc Offner is the managing director of a-urba, the urban development agency of Bordeaux Aquitaine metropolitan council.
+An urban planner and policy expert, Jean-Marc Offner is the managing director of a-urba, the urban development agency of Bordeaux Aquitaine, and of the Science Po Urban School.
 He was previously the director of the Technical, Territorial and Societies Laboratory (LATTS) and, prior to this, was head of the Urban Development-Transport-Environment Department at France’s École des Ponts et Chaussées.

 To quote this publication:

 Elinor Whidden, Jean-Marc Offner (2013, 21st of March), « Leaving the Car ? », Mobile Lives Forum.
 Connnexion on 21st of September 2021, URL: https://en.forumviesmobiles.org/crossed-perspectives/2013/03/21/leaving-car-672

 Crossed pespectives by Forum Vies Mobiles are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 France License.